hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 - Node.js and NPM: [sample instructions](https://nodejs.org/en/download/package-manager/) (Version 11 to Version 14 Supported)
 - Yarn: [sample instructions](https://classic.yarnpkg.com/en/docs/install/)
 - Rust: [sample instructions](https://www.rust-lang.org/tools/install)
-  * Ensure that the installed version of Rust is 1.52.0 or below by running rustc --version.
-If the version is 1.53.0 or above, run rustup default 1.52.0 to set the appropriate version.
+  * Ensure that the installed version of Rust is 1.52.0 or below by running `rustc --version`.
+If the version is 1.53.0 or above, run `rustup default 1.52.0` to set the appropriate version.
 - Protoc (Protobuf compiler): _Golang should already be installed and configured._
   * Default method: Run the following with `sudo` if necessary.
 This will install both the protobuf compiler and the Go code generator plugins.
     ```